EvolveTechnology/react-tdd-workshop/README.md

 - If the reset is successful the backend will give them a route to follow, implement that route.
   - The route looks like this: https://localhost:3000/reset?resetToken="kslskslds"

+## Credit

+The icons used in the front end project come from [icons8](https://icons8.com/).
+Check them out!